datavana/Jlpigraf.jl/README.md

 # Get an articles table
 articles = fetch_table("articles"; columns=[:id, :signature, :name], db = "epi_movies", maxpages = 2)
 ```
-`articles` holds a DataFrame with article data, corresponding to the top level of the Relational Article Model.
+`articles` holds a Data Frame  with article data, corresponding to the top level of the Relational Article Model.

 ```
 Fetched 10 records from articles.